Questions to ask When Choosing an IVF Clinic for Surrogacy

 Posted on October 29, 2015

-Gay men and single men need the support of a surrogate to have a baby.
-If you opt to work with a gestational carrier and an egg donor, it is important to note that the quality of donor/surrogacy agencies varies greatly.
-It is best to work with an IVF clinic, a donor and surrogacy agency or agencies, and an attorney specializing in assisted reproduction legal matters.
+Many gay men and single men need the support of a surrogate to have a baby.
+If you opt to work with a gestational carrier and egg donor, you may opt to find an IVF clinic which recruits donors and surroages in house, or opt to work with a surrogacy agency in conjunction with your clinic.

 When you are considering your choice of an IVF clinic, there are a couple of questions you should ask to help aid your decision: